-Twice-yearly meets take place on the Sundays when the changeover between Greenwich Mean Time and British Summer Time occurs.
+There is an informal group called the Dartmoor Letterboxing Club, whose membership is open to anyone who has found 100 or more letterboxes.
+They hold twice-yearly meets on the Sundays when the changeover between Greenwich Mean Time and British Summer Time occurs.
 These give an opportunity for letterboxers to meet up and to buy catalogues of clues, as well as other items such as rubber stamps and badges.
-There is also an informal group called the 100 Club, whose membership is open to anyone who has found 100 or more letterboxes.

 It is easy for families to have a day out hunting for letterboxes without being armed with clues or compasses.
 Locations such as Haytor and Hound Tor, with their crops of granite rocks, attract many letterboxes and these can be found by searching in the many crevices and spaces between the rocks.